Menu

 Fetal development and maternal adaptation

-Volume Editor: Professor Asma Khalil, The Royal College of Obstetricians and Gynaecologists, London, UK; University College London Hospitals NHS Foundation Trust, London, UK
+Volume Editor: Professor Asma Khalil, The Royal College of Obstetricians and Gynaecologists, London, UK; Fetal Medicine Unit, Department of Obstetrics and Gynaecology, St George’s University Hospitals NHS Foundation Trust, London, UK

 Chapter